CodeYourFuture/fundamentals-blockly/exercises/arrays_add_sum.md

 ## Adding, removing, and summing elements

 We are now going to learn how to add items to, remove items from, and get the sum of, an array of numbers.
-We're going to keep a running sum of the last five numbers (this can be a way of keeping track of how a value trends over time, e.g. the last 5 times you weighed yourself, or the last 5 times you went running).
+We're going to keep a running total of the last five numbers.
+(This can be a way of keeping track of how a value trends over time.
+For example, the last 5 times you weighed yourself, or the last 5 times you went running).

 Start with an input box, a button to add numbers, and a span to display the total.